camjames2003-del/novapass-rewards-strategy/README.md

 # NovaPass Rewards Strategy Analysis

-A data-driven case study analyzing 9,646 transactions to optimize a fintech rewards program for the Latin American market.
+A data-driven case study analyzing transaction data to optimize a fintech rewards program for the Latin American market.

 ## 📋 Project Index